Forum Schedule

 Saturday 1:00 PM

 [TEK,TNG] Beginners who need soldering instruction and practice are welcome to join us to build an easy beginner kit in under an hour.
 New England Sci-Tech volunteers will help anyone age 10 and up learn how.
-Choose from several kits - Morse Code Oscillator, Blinky Name Badge, Night Light, Spinning Top, FM Music Receiver – all kits were invented by students!
+Choose from several kits - Morse Code Oscillator, Blinky Name Badge, Night Light, Spinning Top, FM Music Receiver.
+All kits were invented by students!
 Price per kit is between $5-$10, cash only.
 See our web site for details: http://nescitech.org/hamx

 Time: 1:00 - 4:00 PM (180 mins)